sheldoncoup/experimental-ML-methods/README.md

 ## Feature Extraction
 These scripts use pre-trained convolutional architectures to extract features from images.
 The extracted features can then be used in a range of classical classifiers.
+Experiments using these methods can be found https://www.cs.waikato.ac.nz/~eibe/pubs/IVCNZ_paper_IEEEXplore_approved_most_recent_final.pdf and https://researchcommons.waikato.ac.nz/bitstream/handle/10289/12006/difference-details-transfer.pdf?sequence=10

 ## Greedy Layerwise Training
 These scripts trains convolutional architectures in a sequential layerwise fashion.